Boniface Offokaja

-Boniface Okechukwu Offokaja (21 May 1940 - 10 November 2018) was a Nigerian broadcaster.
+Boniface Okechukwu Offokaja (21 May 1940 – 10 November 2018) was a Nigerian broadcaster.
 He was one of the secondary school students who represented Nigeria in a 1957 High School debate.
 He became the first Nigerian to become the head of the news department, Nigerian Television Service (NTV) in 1963.

 Life and education

-Offokaja was born in the Northern Nigeria region (present-day Kano State) on 21 May 1940.
+Boniface Offokaja was born in the Northern Nigeria region (present-day Kano State) on 21 May 1941.
 His parents were Thomas Igala Offokaja and Susanna Offokaja.

 He attended St. Gregory College, Lagos, Nigeria.
 He subsequently enrolled into the University of London, where he studied history and economics.
 He then went over to the Sorbonne University in Paris where he studied History of Ideas.
 He afterwards became a practicing broadcaster.

 Career

 Offokaja worked as a broadcaster.
 He was the first Nigerian to head the news department of the Nigerian Television service (NTV) beginning from June 1963.